KIT-IAI/eSAX/README.md

 This implementation assumes the input time series to be in the data folder.
 The input time series cannot contain NaN-values.
 Furthermore, the input data must have a timestamp in the index column (to be able to determine the window size by comparing the first two timestamps) and a variable of interest such as power in the second column.
 If no timestamp column exist, sequences automatically have a length of 24 measurements.

+An example of how to apply eSAX to a time series can be found in <code>main.py</code>.

 <h2>Files and parameters</h2>

 <code>get_subsequences.py:</code> Extracts the subsequences from the original time series.
 The series is seperated into the subsequences depening on the method selected by the user.